mpearmain/MarineSense/README.md

 # ForecastIQ

-ForecastIQ is a forecasting engine tailored to complex and interconnected maritime markets.
+ForecastIQ is a forecasting engine tailored to the maritime freight markets.
 By blending long-term macroeconomic insights with real-time operational signals, it provides a flexible, data-driven framework for anticipating both gradual shifts and sudden disruptions.
-Beyond standard forecasting, it supports scenario planning—including "black swan" events—and integrates user feedback to continuously refine its models, allowing maritime stakeholders to adapt and innovate given their views of the environment.
+Beyond standard forecasting, it supports scenario planning—including "black swan" events and integrates user / S.M.E feedback to continuously refine its models and predictions allowing personalised view of market and physical conditions given their views of the environment and future beliefs.

 ## Overview

-Maritime trade is shaped by a unique interplay of steady macroeconomic trends and abrupt, high-impact disruptions.
-On one hand, long-term factors—such as changes in sentiment, foreign exchange rates, regulatory shifts, and economic growth trajectories—influence the broad contours of global trade.
-For example, if India’s imports of construction materials rise significantly, it may suggest a shift away from traditional suppliers like China, potentially increasing steel demand for new building projects worldwide.
+Maritime trade is influenced by both steady macroeconomic factors and sudden disruptions.
+Long-term elements such as changes in sentiment, exchange rates, regulations, and economic growth trajectories influence the broad contours of global trade, while unexpected shifts can quickly alter established routes.

+For example, if India significantly increases its imports of construction materials, it may divert vessel traffic away from lanes previously dominated by China.
+This redirection affects vessel positioning, backhaul routes, and voyage timings, ultimately impacting freight rates and operational strategies.
+Though actual outcomes depend on real market data and route logistics, this scenario illustrates how demand shifts can reshape maritime dynamics.
+Recognising these changes early allows more informed decisions before the market fully responds.

 These macro-level trends affect all commodities and trade routes, guiding strategic decisions over extended horizons.
 On the other hand, maritime markets face sporadic shocks that can instantly alter supply-demand balances.
 Port closures,